 Secondly, whilst n4ce’s databases are 3D, interaction is through a 2D interface.
 Height values have to be added manually or calculated from a reference surface.

-Tools provided in the modelling part of n4ce should be sufficient to create feature lines and hence planes like walls and roofs, but can be assisted using CAD tools. n4ce benefits from integration and using overlays, with “look through” and locking.
+Tools provided in the modelling part of n4ce should be sufficient to create feature lines and hence planes like walls and roofs but can be assisted using CAD tools. n4ce benefits from integration and using overlays, with “look through” and locking.
 An example is shown below when defining the dormer windows above the roof.

 Interaction with the Dedicated CAD Backcloth

 The red construction lines shown here were drawn in the Dedicated CAD Backcloth to help locate roof points in the model.
-When drawing features in the model use locking tools can to snap to CAD detail.
+When drawing features in the model use locking tools that can snap to CAD detail.

 Layer Override Showing Dedicated CAD Backcloth [ALT+F9]